Eager loading and lazy loading in Laravel

 $categories = Category::with('posts')->paginate(10);

-The problem with this scheme is that it will bring all the posts associated with a category, and a post is a somewhat heavy relationship, since it contains the content column with all the HTML content, and if we add the 10 categories in the list the problem multiplies.
+The problem with this scheme is that it will bring all the posts associated with a category, and a post is a somewhat heavy relationship, since it contains the content column with all the HTML content, and if we add the 10 categories in the listing, the problem multiplies.

-There are several ways in which we can specify the columns that we want to obtain from the secondary relationship:
+There are several ways in which we can specify the columns we want to obtain from the secondary relationship:

 $posts = Post::with('category:id,title')->paginate(10);